 The respondent is responsible for contacting the agency to schedule the community service hours.
 Possible assignments include:

 - Non-profit agencies (such as the American Red Cross)

 - Senior citizen centers or retirement homes

 - Government buildings/offices

-Sanctions include a variety of consequences based upon the severity of an offense and can include: community service hours, Teen Court jury service, letters of apology, research papers, ambulance ride-alongs and other special projects.
+Sanctions include a variety of consequences based upon the severity of an offense and can include: community service hours, Teen Court jury service, research papers, essays, letters of apology and other special projects.
 The Teen Court jury determines the appropriate sanctions based upon the evidence presented and the sanction guidelines provided by Teen Court.

 What happens if I am referred to Teen Court from the District Court Judge or by an Intervention Officer?

 Those referred to the program by a judge or officer will receive a form and should contact the Teen Court coordinator to schedule an appointment for their preliminary interview.
 During the interview, the respondents will receive their court date.